 advertise that you have new big-ticket items like a TV or computer by tossing their boxes in the trash or leaving them out on the street.

 let the would-be criminals know that you have an alarm system.
 Display the alarm company sign prominently in your yard because the most effective alarm is an obvious one.

-- Be careful of what you share on social media.
-One status update or photo could tip off a burglar that your home is empty and unguarded.
+announce that you're out of town on social media.
+Be careful even posting vacation photos while you're still away.
+One status update or photo could tip off a burglar that your home is empty.

 get to know your neighbors.
 Studies consistently show that Neighborhood Watch programs reduce crime and violence.
 You can also ask a trusted neighbor to keep an eye on your home when you're away, or for anyone else who might have access to your house.
 A burglar might not be a stranger.